Multi-agency public protection arrangements (MAPPA)

 What agencies are involved in MAPPA?

-The key agencies involved in MAPPA are referred to as the ‘Responsible Authorities’ and include:
+The key agencies involved in MAPPA are referred to as the ‘Responsible Authorities’.
+They include:

 - Police Scotland

 Police Scotland has dedicated Offender Management Units within each of its policing divisions.

 They have responsibility for the management of RSOs in the community.
 They have support from local policing colleagues and other specialist departments.